Banner Health

 The main cause of tennis elbow is overuse.
 When you repeatedly move and stress the forearm muscles and tendons, especially when you’re gripping something or extending your wrist, you can get small tears in the tendon tissue.

-• Musicians who play string or keyboard instruments.
+• Musicians: Especially those who play string or keyboard instruments

-• Cooks, chefs and butchers, who chop a lot.
+• Food workers: Cooks, chefs and butchers who chop regularly

-• Dentists and surgeons, who grip and move instruments.
+• Health care providers: Dentists and surgeons who grip instruments frequently

 • Elbow pain and tenderness: Aching or burning in the outside part of the elbow, near the bony knob, especially when you lift objects or twist your forearm.
 The pain may feel like it spreads down your arm toward your wrist.